sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 If a full keyboard-optimised search-and-read workflow isn't on offer, I'll settle for **keyboard scrolling**.
 Whether I'm browsing search results or triaging my inbox, I will often find an email thread that I want to read (or just skim), and I want to do that without losing my keyboard focus in the message list.
 If you're a 25-year email veteran like me, you might know there is a longstanding convention that the Spacebar pages through displayed email threads without losing focus on the message list.
 Apple Mail and MailMate both support this superpower, and my fondness/nostalgia for this makes me want to choose one of these apps even if there's a better choice for my needs in every other respect.

 Canary Mail does quite poorly on this test.
 I was able to get a displayed message to scroll using the page up and down keys (but not the arrow keys) if I hit Tab twice to move keyboard focus from the message list through one invisible focus stop and into another.
 Once in that keyboard-scrollable state, I'd expect Shift-Tab twice to return me to the message list, but instead I have to tab back through every toolbar button in the app's toolbar on my way there.
-With "focus traps" like this lying around, it's clear that keybaord navigability is not a priority for the Canary Mail team.
+With "focus traps" like this lying around, it's clear that keyboard navigability is not a priority for the Canary Mail team.

 As for Spark, I was all ready to damn it with the faint praise that it _does_ support spacebar-scrolling, but only if you tab to the message pane first.
 But it seems that someone at Readdle finally got around to implementing the feature request I sent them way back in 2017!
 Spark will indeed page up and down the currently-displayed message thread from the message list using Spacebar and Shift-Spacebar, respectively!
 It doesn't let you move between email threads this way, but that's a relatively small gripe since you can do this with the arrow keys.
 That said, I'd be remiss not to point out that Spark also has some Canary-Mail-like keyboard focus traps in its UI if you try to get around it with the Tab key.